FloHu/VizBi-HUB/README.md

 The files we include are taken from this record in the [DRYAD database](http://datadryad.org/resource/doi:10.5061/dryad.fj974) and are storred together with a readme file describing its content.
 Also included is a PDF of the Scientific Data article describing the content sdata201419.pdf

 This content is found in the direcory "Lemurs"

+## World Bank Data
+The World Bank provides a [wealth of economic data](http://data.worldbank.org/indicator).
+In the directory "WorldBankData" you find world-wide data on womens's fertility, high technology exports, intellectual property and income shares held by the lower and upper 20% of the population.

+## Cars
+The data was extracted from the 1974 _Motor Trend_ US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973-74 models).